ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/rh_p12_rn.md

 | Bit 0 |       Input Voltage Error       | Detect input voltage exceeds the configured operating voltage                   |

 {% capture rh_p12_rn_01 %}
-**NOTE** : If Shutdown occurs, use below method to reboot Dynamixels.
+**NOTE** : If Shutdown occurs, use below method to reboot DYNAMIXEL's.
 1. H/W REBOOT : Turn off the power and turn on again
 2. S/W REBOOT : Transmit REBOOT Instruction (For more details, please refer to the [Protocol] section of e-Manual.)
 {% endcapture %}